 in your garden.

-in flower gardens, cut back and bloom again in the fall.
+gardens, cut back and bloom again in the fall.

 There are hundreds of varieties of mums.
 Mums are a member of the daisy family.

 While you can grow Chrysanthemums from seed or cuttings, almost everyone

 buys young plants from their local garden store.
 They can also be propagated

 Hardy mums get their name because they are easy to grow.
 Like other plants,

 they reward you if placed in the best location of your garden.
 But, they